CAGS/ProQuest- Distinguished Dissertation Awards & John Leyerle-CIFAR Prize for Interdisciplinary Research

 The Office of the Governor General annually awards Gold Academic Medals to students who achieve the highest academic standing at the graduate level.
 The assessment of highest academic standing includes an examination of the following:

 - Academic performance in degree courses (first class average);

 - Evaluation of the thesis and the thesis defense; and

 Three (3) gold medals are available at the University of Toronto.

 One medal will be awarded to a candidate from Division I or II; one medal will be awarded to a candidate from Division III or IV; the third medal will be awarded to an outstanding candidate from any division.
-The medals will be presented at the Governor General’s Gold Medal reception ceremony in the spring, to which all nominees will be invited.
-Recipients will receive a Gold Academic Medal and personalized certificate signed by the Governor General of Canada
+The medals will receive a Gold Academic Medal and personalized certificate signed by the Governor General of Canada

 NAGS Master’s Thesis and Doctoral Dissertation Awards

 SGS Master’s Completion Bursary (MCB)